HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

       - `isGFXHost`: Determines if a Graphics Agent will be installed.
 Graphics agents require [**NV-series VMs**](https://docs.microsoft.com/en-us/azure/virtual-machines/nv-series) or [**NCasT4_v3-series VMs**](https://docs.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series).
 The default size in .tfvars is **Standard_NV6**.
 Additional VM sizes can be seen in the [**Appendix**](#appendix)
         - Possible values: **true** or **false**

+   The remaining variables have their descriptions included in the provided sample file.

 4. **(Optional)** To add domain users save `domain_users_list.csv.sample` as `domain_users_list.csv` and edit this file accordingly.
    - **Note:** To add users successfully, passwords must have atleast **3** of the following requirements:
      - 1 UPPERCASE letter